NHC

 Virtual National Housing Conference 2024

-The 21st National Housing Conference will play an important role in addressing the challenges and opportunities facing the social housing sector in the uncertain times ahead.
-Our speakers will discuss complex issues affecting the sector such as, funding, achieving net zero, employment, human rights, immigration and governance.
+The 21st National Housing Conference played an important role in addressing the challenges and opportunities facing the social housing sector in the uncertain times ahead.
+Our speakers discussed the complex issues affecting the sector such as, funding, achieving net zero, employment, human rights, immigration and governance.

-The virtual events will take place over four days from 16th to 19th September, with sessions focusing on a different topic each day.
+The virtual events took place over four days from 16th to 19th September, with sessions focusing on a different topic each day.

 Key contacts

-Tackling the Challenges – funding, governance and regulation for the Scottish housing sector
+Tackling the Challenges – funding, governance & regulation for the Scottish housing sector

 Social Housing Retrofit – What & Why